Ek Hasina Thi (film): Plot

 Sarika finds Karan in Delhi with his new girlfriend.
 She takes a room right opposite Karan's so that she can observe him.
 She trails him day and night, without arousing suspicion.
 ACP Malti Vaidya finds Sarika when Sarika calls her mother from a prepaid phone in Delhi.
 Karan, in the meantime, is in trouble with a local gangster, Sanjeev, to whom he owes money.
 He is kidnapped from a nightclub by Sanjeev's henchmen, who threaten him.
 Karan is taken to Bilal, Sanjeev's partner who alerts him Sanjeev is ready to meet him, Sarika secretly observes the incident and as soon as Karan leaves the room, Sanjeev is found dead, and suspicion falls on Karan.

 Karan and his girlfriend are attacked in the hotel, leaving his girlfriend and a few henchmen dead.
 Karan escapes as ACP Malti reaches his hotel suite in pursuit of Sarika.
 Karan is bewildered at Sanjeev's death and the attack and wonders if a rival gang murdered Sanjeev.

 Meanwhile, Sarika pretends to meet Karan accidentally.
 She pretends to have sympathy for him, and Karan believes her.
-Karan confronts a man whom he suspects to be a traitor, but the man can say anything; Karan kills him.
+Karan confronts a man whom he suspects to be a traitor, but before the man can say anything; Karan kills him.

 Sarika is amused at Karan's confusion.
 She steals money from Karan's boss, for which Karan is suspected.
 Realizing she has framed him after ACP Malti's questioning, Karan confronts and assaults Sarika, who tells him she has burned the money.
 Karan takes Sarika to his boss and makes her confess at gunpoint.
 But she feigns ignorance and claims that Karan forced her to confess.
 A fight begins between Karan and his boss's henchman as the ACP enters with the police.

 In a shootout, the ACP kills Karan's boss, and the ACP herself is shot.
 Karan briefly escapes before Sarika catches him, holds him at gunpoint, and makes him drive to a secluded spot.
 After knocking Karan unconscious, Sarika chains him in a cavern infested with rats.
 As Karan regains consciousness, Sarika tells him how she used to be scared of rats, and she chose this spot because she wanted him to go through the pain and suffering that she went through while she was in prison.
 Sarika leaves Karan in the cavern.

 Karan screams, but no one hears him.
 A pack of rats slowly start crawling all over him and eventually kill him.
 Sarika surrenders to the ACP, turning in the bag of money that she stole from Karan's boss to the ACP.